ansys/pysimai/doc/source/api_reference/selections.rst

         "/path/to/file.xlsx"
     )

-Please note that the ``csv`` export generates a zip archive containing multiple csv files.
+Note that the ``csv`` export generates a ZIP file containing multiple CSV files.
-They can be read directly with python by using zipfile:
+You can read them directly using Python's `zipfile <https://docs.python.org/3/library/zipfile.html>`
+module:

 .. code-block:: python